 U Go Girl, Black History Maker In Process.
 Let No Weapon Formed Against U…..
 U were robbed once of Oscar consideration, but never again…. https://t.co/t6h5BgVhbRBusiness Owners – Here’s Everything You Need to Know to Onboard Like a Pro! https://t.co/l2Q0MtBZzn pic.twitter.com/MB2Xxa1MSy

 — Kevin Clark (@Homageusa) December 2, 2018

 Dakar wants to be a part of the resurgence of more activism in curating Black History, and this February marks our year-long effort to make Black History more relevant to all domestically and abroad.
 Everyone is racing to do that, and Dakar is working on emphasizing the history of civil rights, race relations and the history of slavery in a student-driven campaign to socialize and challenge them to know more about their past.
-One of our projects we’ll be sharing with the help of a group of students from Los Angeles is Victory By Valor, featuring the little known facts about iconic hall of fame athletes such as Arthur Ashe, Willie Mays, Joe Louis, Sugar Ray Robinson, and Jackie Robinson.
+One of our projects we’ll be sharing with the help of a select team of students from Los Angeles Community Colleges is, Victory By Valor, featuring the little known facts about iconic hall of fame athletes such as Arthur Ashe, Willie Mays, Joe Louis, Sugar Ray Robinson, and Jackie Robinson.

 View this post on Instagram

 #actress#singer#blackhistorymonth#blackhistory#blackexcellance#vintageblackglamour#beautiful#africanamerican#blackisbeautiful#blackgirls#blackgirlmagic#blackboys#blacklove#pinup#africanamericanbeauty#vintagephotography#beautifulblackwomen#blackmen#worldaidsday#aids#hiv#arthurashe Remembering Arthur Ashe World 🌎 Aids Day …